datastructures-js/priority-queue/README.md

 ```

 ### constructor
 The constructor accepts a callback to get the numeric priority from the queued element.
-If not passed, the constructor adds a default priority callback that returns the value of the element itself.
+If not passed, the constructor adds a default priority callback that returns the numeric value of the element itself.

 ##### JS
 ```js